magmast/led-strip-driver/PROTOCOL.md

 - **Access:** Read only
 - **Description:** Indicates the total count of LEDs in the strip, which also represents the highest valid index for LED operations.
 This characteristic informs clients about the strip's size, enabling accurate indexing.

+### Brightness Characteristic

+- **UUID:** a1e0f55c-2d1b-4fca-ae9d-efb3248c202a
+- **Data type:** `uint8`
+- **Access:** Read, Write
+- **Description:** Adjusts the overall brightness of the LED strip by scaling all color components (Red, Green, Blue) of the Color Characteristic by the value of this characteristic.
+The value ranges from 0 to 255, with 0 turning the LED strip off completely and 255 representing full brightness without scaling the color values.
+Writing a value to this characteristic scales the color intensity of all LEDs, affecting the entire strip uniformly.
+This allows for dynamic brightness adjustments without needing to modify each LED's color values individually.

 ### Index Characteristic

 - **UUID:** 4fd3af2a-10e8-474f-84d7-722bcfd3efc3